dbt-ethz/docofossor/README.md

 # Docofossor

-Docofossor is a collection of landscape modeling components in 2.5D with distance fields.
+Docofossor is a collection of landscape modeling components in 2.5D with distance functions.
 It is used as a component library for [Rhino 3D](https://www.rhino3d.com/) [Grasshopper](https://www.grasshopper3d.com/).
 It is developed to model cut and fill operations by a robotic excavator in landscape architectural design.
-It allows a continues transformation of the topography by point, path, area or volume operations on a digital terrain model (DTM).
-It is a open-source and Python-based.
+It allows a continues transformation of the topography by point, path, area  or surface on a digital terrain model (DTM).
+It is written in Python and free tu use (MIT License).

 ## Getting started